xavierpuigf/virtualhome/README.md

 </p>

 ## What is New
-The new version of VirtualHome (VH-Social) is out!
+The new version of VirtualHome (VH-Infinity) is out!
 Here are the latest updates:

-* [August 27th] Added RL Environment Demo, and example to combine Environments with Ray.
+* Added Procedural Generation Capabilities to allow agents to explore a infinite possibility of unique environments!
-* [April 11th] We added new documentation!
-Check it out at http://virtual-home.org/documentation
+* We added more custom designed environments!
-* VirtualHome now supports multiple agents and a `skip_animation` mode, to use the environment to train RL models.
-* We include OpenAI Gym like environments to train RL agents with VirtualHome.
-Check out the [unity_environment.py](simulation/environment/unity_environment.py) class.
-* API to add characters in the scene and fixed cameras, and record from those cameras
+* Enhanced simulated physics with the environments
+* Significant performance enhancements, asset optimizations, stability improvements
+* Updated documentation
+* General bug fixes for existing environments

+## Currently in Development
+* Enhancements for Procedural Generation Capabilities
+* Photorealism capabilities
+* More actions and object interactions
+* Adding keyboard support for agent controls

 ## Contents